If you are over 18 and have NOT had a vaccine please contact the practice as soon as possible.

 So what’s different about a new Covid vaccine compared with the flu jab?

 These new vaccines are not yet ready, and we don’t know when they will be.
 They are completely different.
 They need to be stored frozen in special dry ice, colder than a home freezer (about -70°C).
 Surgeries don’t have those freezers.
 So they will be delivered whilst they are defrosting for use.
-However they can inky be stored in a vaccine fridge for a few days before expiring.
+However they can be stored in a vaccine fridge for a few days before expiring.
 They don’t come in their own little syringes.
 We will have to carefully draw them up from a main vial, dilute and mix them for each individual which will probably take from start to finish about 20 minutes, needing two members of staff (one to draw up, one to check – this is established safe practise with these preparations to minimise error).
 Once the patient has received their Covid-jab they must wait for 15 minutes to ensure no serious reaction -these vaccines are brand new, and whilst there is a huge regulatory framework to ensure their safety, we will have to take extra care.
 This in itself will be difficult as we have to maintain social distancing and we don’t know how quickly these clinics will take place.
-It will be nowhere near as quick as a flu clinic.

 Will this be at my local GP surgery?